Our values: Fairness, fair share, justice, equal opportunity, level playing field

 A “tax expenditure” is a form of stealth government spending.
 Giving exemptions, deductions or credits to certain groups or for certain activities has the same effect as handing them money, and governments divert billions of dollars this way.
 Tax expenditures never receive the same scrutiny that budget expenditures do.
 While budget line items are reviewed and adjusted every year, few governments have any mechanism for reviewing tax expenditures.
 The fact is, many tax expenditures are unjustified giveaways to the rich, many were not properly targeted to achieve their stated objective, and others were justified when enacted but no longer make economic sense.
 Thus, each tax exemption, deduction and credit should be examined periodically to weigh its costs, benefits and relevance to community goals.
 The only effective way to bring fairness to the tax expenditure system is to require each to undergo a thorough review and be re-approved through the legislative process.
 This is accomplished by requiring that all tax expenditures “sunset” every few years.

-Over the past several years, progressives have been completely outmaneuvered on the inheritance tax.
-Many believe the federal estate tax applies to them, even though 99.5 percent of Americans are exempt.
+Over the past several years, progressives have been completely outmaneuvered on the estate tax.
+Many believe the federal estate tax applies to them, even though 99.8 percent of Americans are exempt.
 Nevertheless, the richest one percent in America own over one-third of all the combined wealth in our country—stocks, bonds, businesses, real estate, and personal property like cars and jewelry.
 The richest five percent own nearly two-thirds of all wealth.
-We cannot make a dent in the problem of economic inequality without a vigorous inheritance tax and the effort will never have momentum until states lead the way.
+We cannot make a dent in the problem of economic inequality without a vigorous estate tax and the effort will never have momentum until states lead the way.